bparanj/crystal/electronics/zettel/slideswitch.md

 3. What distinguishes momentary from maintained slide switches?

-Atomic Idea: Momentary slide switches return to their default position when released, while maintained slide switches stay in the position they were last moved to.
+ Momentary slide switches return to their default position when released, while maintained slide switches stay in the position they were last moved to.
 This distinction affects how they control circuits and their applications.

 The difference between momentary and maintained slide switches is like the difference between a doorbell button and a light switch.
 A doorbell button (momentary) springs back when you release it, while a light switch (maintained) stays in the position you put it in.